50+ Spring Boot Interview Questions 2025: Auto-Configuration, REST APIs & Data JPA

 }

-The @Conditional annotations are key:
+The @Conditional annotations are key to understanding auto-configuration:

 AnnotationCondition